ssdowd/couchbasebroker/NOTES.md

 ## Vendoring

 I used glide for vendoring here.
 Things to note: you have to do your development under $GOPATH/src/github.com/ssdowd/couchbasebroker.
-When go gets that, it's a git clone, so it's under VCS.
-(This is not obvious from reading Go docs.)
+When go gets that, it's a git clone (https), so it's under VCS.
+(This is not obvious from reading Go docs.  _You may need to add an alternate remote to push back to github via ssh.
+Only for the author and accomplices..._)

 Second, once you have a copy you can use glide (```brew install glide```) to install the dependencies: